 The latest source code can be found on Github here.

 All programs add suffixes (e.g. .db, .las) as needed.
-For the commands that take multiple .las files as arguments, i.e. LAsort, LAmerge, LAindex, LAcat, and LAcheck, one can place an @-sign in the name, which is then interpreted as the sequence of files obtained by replacing the @-sign by 1, 2, 3, … in sequence until a number is reached for which no file exists with that name.
+For the commands that take multiple .las file blockss as arguments, i.e. LAsort, LAmerge, LAcat, and LAcheck, one can place an @-sign in the name, which is then interpreted as the sequence of files obtained by replacing the @-sign by 1, 2, 3, … in sequence until a number is reached for which no file exists with that name.
 One can also place an @-sign followed by an integer, say, i, in which case the sequence starts at i.
 Lastly, one can also place @i-j where i and j are integers, in which case the sequence is from i to j, inclusive.
+The same is now also true of commands such as daligner that take multiple .db blocks.

 The formal UNIX command line descriptions and options for the DALIGNER module commands are as follows: